 In addition, it speeds up the sharing of previously sensitive information, making data available ‘on-demand’ without the associated security headaches, thanks to millions of transactions being crunched within just ten minutes due to the AI engine.
 Thus, there is a major reduction in the time needed for the development and testing of fraud prevention products and systems.

 Threats are appearing at a near-constant pace with many organisations looking for actionable and immediate solutions.
 Yet the truth is that the promise of AI is already being realized through synthesized data and it offers companies a viable approach right now to tackle evolving security issues quickly and effectively.

-- Check out our list of the best encrypted messaging services around
+- Check out our list of the best shredders (opens in new tab) around